rackerlabs/support-how-to/content/cloud-load-balancers/configure-SSL-certificates-on-cloud-load-balancers.md

 503|Service Unavailable|The service is not available.

 ### Prerequisites

-	- You must create an HTTP (80) Load Balancer
+- You must create an HTTP (port 80) Load Balancer.
-	- You must have an SSL certificate and Private Key for your domain in .pem format.
+- You must have an SSL certificate and private key for your domain in **.pem** format.
-	- Must have your domain configured on you server behind the load balancer.
+- You must configure your domain on the server behind the load balancer.

-## Applying an SSL certificate to a Cloud Load Balancer
+### Apply the SSL certificate to a Cloud Load Balancer

-1. From your **Cloud Control Panel** select **Networking** > **Load Balancers**.
+1. From the **Cloud Control Panel**, select **Networking** > **Load Balancers**.

 2. Select the Load Balancer to which you want to apply your SSL Certificate.

 3. Under the **Optional Features** section, select the pencil next to the **Secure Traffic (SSL)** section.

 4. Paste the SSL certificate data in the appropriate boxes.

-**NOTE**: You can choose to allow secure and insecure traffic, however when terminating the SSL on the Load Balanacer, the preferred option will be to only allow secure traffic.
+**NOTE**: You can choose to allow secure and insecure traffic.
+However, when terminating the SSL on the Load Balanacer, you should only allow secure traffic, as a best practice.
 You can also select your **TLS** and **Cipher Profile** in this section.
-For more information on **Cipher Profiles** see this link: [Update Cipher Profile on Cloud Load Balancer](https://support.rackspace.com/how-to/update-the-cipher-profile-on-a-cloud-load-balancer).
-For more information on TLS version, please refer to this link: [Disable TLS 1.0 Cloud Load Balancers](https://support.rackspace.com/how-to/disable-tls1-for-cloud-load-balancers/)
+For more information on **Cipher Profiles**, see [Update Cipher Profile on Cloud Load Balancer](how-to/update-the-cipher-profile-on-a-cloud-load-balancer).
+For more information on TLS version,see [Disable TLS 1.0 Cloud Load Balancers](how-to/disable-tls1-for-cloud-load-balancers/).

 5. Click **Save Configuration** to apply the certificate.

 At this point, if your server has been configured to accept traffic for the domain behind the load balancer, you should now be able to access the site securely.

-## Removing or updating an SSL certificate
+### Remove or update an SSL certificate

-**IMPORTANT**: If updating the certificate, you will need to provide the Private Key even if the Key did not change.
-This is intentional and is done for security purposes.
+**IMPORTANT**: When you update a certificate, you need to provide the Private Key even if the Key did not change.
+This is done intentioanlly for security purposes.

-1. From your **Cloud Control Panel** select **Networking** > **Load Balancers**.
+1. From the **Cloud Control Panel**, select **Networking** > **Load Balancers**.

 2. Select the Load Balancer to which you want to apply your SSL Certificate.

 3. Under the **Optional Features** section, select the pencil next to the **Secure Traffic (SSL)** section.

    a.
 If you need to modify the certificate, paste the new certificate data in the boxes.

    b.
-If removing the certificate from the Load Balancer, click **Remove SSL Configuration**.
+If you want to remove the certificate from the Load Balancer, click **Remove SSL Configuration**.

-**WARNING**: If you remove the main certificate, it will also remove the **ALL** certificate mappings for the Load Balancer.
+**WARNING**: If you remove the main certificate, it also removes the **ALL** certificate mappings for the Load Balancer.

-If you've followed this guide, you're now equipped with the knowledge to add, remove, or modify your SSL certificate on your Cloud Load Balancer.
+If you've followed this guide, you can now add, remove, or modify your SSL certificate on your Cloud Load Balancer.